-He graduated with honors in 1980 from Jackson State University with a B.S. degree in Accounting.
-He graduated in 1986 from the Wharton School at the University of Pennsylvania with an MBA in Finance.
+He earned his B.S. in Accounting with honors from Jackson State University and received his MBA in Finance from the Wharton School at the University of Pennsylvania.

 Chief Operating Officer

-Barry joined Thomas Services in 2012 but has worked with TSI’s President for over 16 years.
+Barry joined Thomas Services in 2012 but has worked with Maurice for over 16 years.
 He manages the company’s operations and is involved in all aspects of the company’s business.
 Over the past 22 years, he has held senior management positions in financial services and manufacturing.
 Prior to joining the Company, he was a senior member of the financial and operations management team for manufacturing companies in the aviation & defense contracting industry and also in the automotive components industry.
 He also performed investment advisory services and structured and executed acquisitions for a regional investment banking firm.

 (Bio provided above)

 Tom is the President and founder of Racing Resource Group, Inc. (www.racingresourcegroup.com), a racing and gaming consultancy, which he started in 1989 to address business development opportunities in racing, gaming, and equestrian sports.
 The company’s wide variety of engagements over three decades form the foundation of what is now a comprehensive, practical knowledge of the industry and its operational, financial, and promotional demands.

 While maintaining his active role as President and founder of RRG throughout, Tom has periodically stepped out of that role to help launch two of the most successful gambling-based ventures in history – the Television Games Network (www.tvg.com) and Exacta Systems, LLC (www.exactasystems.com).
 He has extensive experience in the design, testing and marketing of betting products.